monty233038/python-basic/README.md

 # python-basic
-python from basic tp intermediate
+python from basic to intermediate